midl-dev/midl-docs/docs/tezos-rpc.md

 Our full nodes are operated on top of a cloud-based platform.
 This guarantees highly redundant and reliable infrastructure with 24/7 monitoring.

-We use:

-* multi-cloud with DigitalOcean and OVH as cloud providers
-* multi-region with Cloudflare DNS load-balancing
+We are multi-cloud and multi-region.
+Our geographical load-balancing directs you to the point-of-presence closest to you, while ensuring reliability.

-All our plans include complimentary testnet (Ghostnet) endpoints.
+All our plans include complimentary testnet ([Ghostnet](https://teztnets.xyz/ghostnet)) endpoints.

 ## Getting Started